jonlandonyt/MOTD-Monkey-Verse/README.md

-Monkey Verse is on Shutdown due to a Co-owner doxing JonVR and Hacking the playfab.
-Please wait for the next update.
-You probably wont be able to join servers.
+Monkey Verse was hacked for a while, so thank you all for waiting and enjoy the new update! (: